km127pl/elementalarsenal/README.md

   blood-particles: true # Whether or not to show blood particles
 ```

+### Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 ### License
 This project is licensed under the AGPL-3.0 license - see the [LICENSE](LICENSE) file for details